Here is how I become a better blogger. Keep blogging, respect readers, read, build authority, learn marketing, write with an outline

 - Note down the thought before it evaporates.
 I have another email where I email the topic ideas.

-- Don’t Be stats freak.
+- Don’t Be a stats freak.
 If your blog is new, don’t log in to check your stats daily as they won’t add too much value.
 Moreover, you want to build an authority blog, and the authoritativeness of a blog isn’t available within the stats.

 Finally, if you want to build an authority blog, don’t start with a sell-out in mind because then you are focused on the destination (selling out) than on the blogging journey.